Pietro Badoglio: First World War

-Italian Pacification of Libya
+Genocide in Libya

-Post-war, Badoglio was named as a Senator, but also remained in the army with special assignments to Romania and the U.S. in 1920 and 1921.
-At first, he opposed Benito Mussolini and after 1922 was side-lined as ambassador to Brazil.
-A political change of heart soon returned him to Italy and a senior role in the army as Chief of Staff from 4 May 1925.
+After the war, Badoglio was named as a senator, but also remained in the army with special assignments to Romania and the U.S. in 1920 and 1921.
+At first he opposed Benito Mussolini, and after 1922 was sidelined by being sent to Brazil as ambassador.
+A political change of heart soon returned him to Italy and a senior role in the army, as chief of staff from 4 May 1925.
 On 25 June 1926, Badoglio was promoted to the rank of Marshal of Italy (Maresciallo d'Italia).

-Badoglio was the first unique governor of Tripolitania and Cyrenaica (later amalgamated as Italian Libya) from 1929 to 1933.
-During his governorship, he played a vital part (with Rodolfo Graziani, deputy governor of Cyrenaica) in defeating the Libyan Resistance by waging a near-genocidal campaign.
-On 20 June 1930, Badoglio wrote to General Graziani: "As for overall strategy, it is necessary to create a significant and clear separation between the controlled population and the rebel formations.
+Badoglio was the first sole governor of Tripolitania and Cyrenaica (later amalgamated as Italian Libya) from 1929 to 1933.
+During his governorship, he played a critical part (with Rodolfo Graziani, deputy governor of Cyrenaica) in the genocide of Libyan Arabs, which was intended to quell all Libyan resistance to Italian colonial rule.
+On 20 June 1930, Badoglio wrote to Graziani: "As for overall strategy, it is necessary to create a significant and clear separation between the controlled population and the rebel formations.
 I do not hide the significance and seriousness of this measure, which might be the ruin of the subdued population ...
-But now the course has been set, and we must carry it out to the end, even if the entire population of Cyrenaica must perish".
-By 1931, well over half of the population of Cyrenaica were confined to 15 concentration camps where many died as a result of overcrowding together with a lack of water, food and medicine while Badoglio had the Air Force use chemical warfare against the Bedouin rebels in the desert.
-On 24 January 1932 (third anniversary of his appointment), Badoglio proclaimed the end of Libyan resistance for the first time since the Italian invasion in 1911.
+But now the course has been set, and we must carry it out to the end, even if the entire population of Cyrenaica must perish."
+By 1931, well over half of the population of Cyrenaica were confined to 15 concentration camps where many died as a result of overcrowding (and lack of water, food and medicine) while Badoglio's air force used chemical weapons against the Bedouin rebels in the desert.
+On 24 January 1932 (the third anniversary of his appointment), Badoglio proclaimed the end of Libyan resistance for the first time since the Italian invasion in 1911.